Lee Wachtstetter

-Early and personal life
+Background

 Leona Wachtstetter was born in May 1928 to Agnes and Joseph W. Davis, a dental surgeon.
 Her younger brother, Richard, was born in 1936, and the family lived in Freeport, a village on Long Island.
 She frequently enjoyed accompanying her parents on their cabin cruiser, a 36 ft boat with six beds that they routinely used during weekends including going to Jones Beach Island.
 Wachtstetter took summer school classes immediately after her high school junior year.
 After completing the classes, Wachtstetter had sufficient credits to immediately be done with high school.
 With her mother encouraging her to begin university, she did not return to high school so did not attend her senior prom or high school graduation.
 Wachtstetter enrolled in Adelphi College's pre-nursing curriculum.
 After her father had an unsuccessful eye surgery, he needed to resign from his dentist job.
 Her father, mother, and brother relocated to Hollywood, Florida.
 Wachtstetter continued attending classes at Adelphi but several months later, her father asked her to join them and she visited Hollywood during the Easter break in 1946 for two weeks.
 She returned to Adelphi, where she completed her spring semester before moving to Florida to enroll in the School of Nursing at University of Miami's Jackson Memorial Hospital.
 She met her husband, Mason Wachtstetter, on a beach in Hollywood.

 Her husband did real estate appraisals and worked as a banker, while she was a registered nurse at South Broward Hospital and Clinic.
 They lived in a five-bedroom, 10-acre Fort Lauderdale, Florida, house.
 She went on her first cruise with her husband in 1962 on P&O's cruise ship SS Florida that traveled from Miami to Nassau, Bahamas.
 Her husband cofounded the Hollywood Playhouse, and in the 1960s, she performed in plays including A Majority of One in 1966 and the comedy Dear Me, the Sky is Falling in 1967.
 She and her husband went on a three-week cruise and upon returning chose to have him retire in 1976 from Home Federal Savings and Loan Association, where he had been vice president.
 They were married for 50 years until he died on September 25, 1997, from cancer at age 76.
 The Wachtstetters went on 89 cruises together.
 While she was a dancing enthusiast, her husband did not enjoy dancing, so he told her to ask cruise ship dance hosts to dance with her.
 The couple had four children (three sons and a daughter), who accompanied them on numerous cruises, and seven grandchildren.
 Her daughter died of cancer in December 2011.
 In the early 21st century, Lee underwent cataract surgery.

+Wachtstetter died on April 13, 2026, at the age of 97.
+L.C.
+Poitier Funeral Home, a funeral home in Pompano Beach, Florida, posted her death notice.